SteampunkFoundry/DevOpsForBeginnersCourse/Ansible.md

-Ansible is a software provisioning, configuration management, application deployment, and orchestration tool that is used to automate installation and configuration of software in cloud or on-prem infrastructure, or local VMs.
-Ansible files are called playbooks and are written in YAML format.
+Ansible is a software provisioning, configuration management, application deployment, and orchestration tool that is used to automate installation and configuration of software in cloud or on-prem infrastructure or local VMs.
+Ansible files are called "playbooks" and are written in YAML format.
 In addition to the playbook, an Ansible hosts file is often used to specify which host to provision -- this will not be used in this lesson, but is a critical component of Ansible, as it is often used to configure multiple hosts at once.

-In this lesson we will first install Ansible on our instance, then write a simple Ansible playbook that will install Java on a linux machine, and finally we will use Ansible in conjunction with Terraform to run this playbook and as a result provision our instance.
+In this lesson you will use Terraform to install Ansible on your instance, then write a simple Ansible playbook that will install Java on a linux machine, and finally you will use Ansible in conjunction with Terraform to run this playbook and as a result provision your instance.

 For some background on Ansible, refer to the following documents:
 + https://www.redhat.com/en/blog/ansible-101-ansible-beginners